 Her Social Development course uses in-depth discussion and an oral exam structure with the goal of sharpening students’ ability to articulate theories and research findings in oral communication.
 Weekly experience supporting children’s play in elementary school playgrounds (the Playground Crew project) integrates in-class learning with beyond-class experience.

 Her Psychology of Music course emphasizes familiarity with research studies and primary readings in music cognition research, culminating in panel discussions with the professor.
 Students are sent on brief missions to connect in-class learning with musical experiences beyond the classroom.

 Creativity: Inspiration and Beyond (First Year Seminar) is designed to build and refine incoming students’ skills in reading, writing, discussion, and critical/conceptual thinking, while exploring many intriguing facets of creativity as expressed in art, music, dance, film, literature, science, and invention.

-In her words: While I want students to master the content of my courses, what I really wish for is for students to experience the exhilaration of learning.
-A lifelong love for learning transforms life, because it sets one’s scope for wonder, insight, and discovery.
+While I want students to master the content of my courses, what I really wish for is for students to experience the exhilaration of learning.
+A lifelong love for learning is transforming because it sets one’s scope for wonder, insight, and discovery.
 This is what I hope every student will find in their four-year adventure at “K.”.

 Classes I Teach

 Social Development PSYC 460 (Prerequsite: PSYC 210 and Junior standing)

 Psychology of Music PSYC 285 (Prerequisite: General Psychology and at least five years of music/voice lessons strongly recommended.
 Please contact me if questions).